cjgoldsmith/GoL/README.md

 * The class is expected to be callable and must return LifeRule.ALIVE, LifeRule.DEAD or LifeRule.INERT
 * The call is made with one positional argument which represents a 3x3 adjacency board with the position in question occupying the center.
   * Return values of ALIVE or DEAD will stop further rules from executing
-  * Return value of INERT suggests that this rule does not influence the board.
+  * Return value of INERT suggests that this rule does not influence the board, the plugin chain will continue to execute.

 ## Considerations